 A.K.A.
 Compound Exercises!

 This type of exercise is commonly known as a compound exercise.
-A compound exercise is one in which while you focus on a few specific muscle groups, there are many muscle groups which grow from the exercise.
+A compound exercise is one in which while you focus on a few specific muscle groups, there are many muscle groups that grow from the exercise.